ashleyklarsen/caption-contest/readme.md

 ## Running the app with Render
 Create a new Render web service.

-For the "Build Command", use `npm install && sequelize db:migrate`
+For the "Build Command", use `npm install`

-For the "Start Command", use `npm start`
+For the "Start Command", use `sequelize db:migrate && npm start`

 Modify the `config/config.json` file within this repository to match your Render or manually set-up PostgreSQL instance host.